bobbylight/AutoComplete/distfiles/readme.txt

 * License

-  AutoComplete is licensed under a modified BSD liense.
+  AutoComplete is licensed under a modified BSD license.
 Please see the included AutoComplete.License.txt file.

 * Feedback